Simple matrix expressions for the curvatures of Grassmannian: Why we favor the involution model

 \subsection{Projection model}

 The standard model of the Grassmannian in integral geometry (see \cite[Chapter~9]{Nicolaescu} and \cite[Chapter~3]{Mattila}) is as the set of projection matrices:

 This is the model closest to the involution model.
-Indeed we showed in \cite[Theorem~6.1]{LY24} that they are two instances in an infinite family of such models parameterized by the condition number of matrices used.
+Indeed we showed in \cite[Theorem~6.1]{LY24} that they are two instances in an infinite family of \emph{quadratic models} parameterized by the condition number of matrices used.
 However they are also on two opposite ends: The projection model is the unique model in this family that represents points as singular matrices (infinitely ill-conditioned) whereas the involution model is the unique model in this family that represents points as orthogonal matrices (perfectly conditioned).
 Every other model in this family represents points with matrices of condition number strictly between one and infinity.

 In numerical computations, methods based on projection matrices \cite[Lecture~8]{Trefethen} are well-known to be significantly less stable than methods based on orthogonal matrices \cite[Lecture~10]{Trefethen} --- in fact this comparison is famously used to illustrate numerical stability of algorithms.

-In hand calculations, the singularity of projection matrices in \eqref{eq:proj} is a handicap, especially when contrasted against the ease of inverting orthogonal matrices (with a reminder that matrices in \eqref{eq:inv} are automatically orthogonal).
+In hand calculations, the singularity of projection matrices in \eqref{eq:proj} is a handicap, especially when contrasted against the ease of inverting the orthogonal matrices in \eqref{eq:inv}.

 The equations defining \eqref{eq:proj} are also less convenient than those defining \eqref{eq:inv}.
 Any calculations involving tangent vectors in the involution model would require one to differentiate $Q^2 = I$ to get $X Q + Q X = 0$.
 But doing the same in the projection model would require one to differentiate $P^2 = P$ to get $XP + PX = X$.
 The latter is more difficult to use than the former; indeed any calculation involving the latter would usually involve a change of coordinates $P \mapsto 2P - I$ to simplify but that yields exactly the involution model since $Q = 2P - I$ \cite[Proposition~3.5]{ZLK20}.
 Nevertheless, because of this relation between the two models, every expression we derived for the involution model in this article gives one for the projection model, up to a constant factor.